Vision-iOS/Documentation/README.md

 In this case, the user will use the application for short periods per session, while the use of the application itself can spread over long periods.
 That is, the analysis of an image requires little time and therefore the user does not need to continue as he has achieved his purpose by saving the image in the gallery but; once the operation has been verified, he will be led many times to use the application itself.

 #### How to purchase
-The method of purchase means the method in which the user can obtain the application.
+The method of purchase means the method by which the user can obtain the application.
-The application does not violate any law and / or rule of the store in which it is inserted for distribution and is valid for all ages.
-Obviously this concerns the application and not how the user can use it, for example it is valid to distribute an application that is based on object recognition in every country but it is not valid for the user to use it to analyze photos that are forbidden to use it. 'acquisition.
+The application does not violate any law and/or rule of the store in which it is inserted for distribution and is valid for all ages.
+Obviously, this concerns the application and not how the user can use it, for example, it is valid to distribute an application that is based on object recognition in every country but it is not valid for the user to use it to analyze photos that are forbidden to use it. 'acquisition.
 We can therefore proceed to consider that the application can be available globally in the Apple store, reaching all users.

 ### Mapping of subjects